Inowrocław: World War II

 Captured by the German 4th Army during the invasion of Poland on September 11, 1939, Inowrocław was again renamed Hohensalza and initially administered under the military district (Militärbezirk) of Posen before being incorporated into Nazi Germany first as part of the Reichsgau of Posen (1939) and then as part of Reichsgau Wartheland (1939–1945).

 The Einsatzgruppe IV entered the city on September 12–15, 1939, to commit various atrocities against Poles.
 Poles arrested during the Intelligenzaktion were held in the local prison and in a transit camp, and afterwards mostly murdered in the prison or in the nearby Gniewkowo forest, while some were deported to Nazi concentration camps.
 In a large massacre, on the night of October 22–23, 1939, the Germans murdered 56 Poles in the prison, including numerous teachers.
 Families of the victims were expelled, alike local Polish activists and craftsmen, whose workshops were handed over to German colonists in accordance to the Nazi Lebensraum policy.
 In total, the Germans expelled a few thousand Poles from the city, including over 2,900 already in 1939.
 Several Poles from Inowrocław were also murdered by the Russians in the large Katyn massacre in April–May 1940.

-Multiple local members of the Home Army, a major Polish resistance organization, were imprisoned and murdered by the Germans in the prison camp in Żabikowo in 1944–1945.
+The Polish resistance was active in Inowrocław, including the Union of Armed Struggle-Home Army and Polska Armia Powstania (Polish Uprising Army) secret military organizations.
+Multiple local members of the Home Army were imprisoned and murdered by the Germans in the prison camp in Żabikowo in 1944–1945.

 Between 1940 and 1945, Hohensalza was used as a resettlement camp for Poles and an internment camp for Soviet, French and British prisoners of war.
 Germany also operated a forced labour camp in the city.